m4ttbr3da/sqlalchemy-challenge/README.md

 ## Step 1 - Climate Analysis and Exploration

-To begin, I used Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
+To begin, I used Python and SQLAlchemy to do basic climate analysis and data exploration of a sample climate database.
 All of the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 * Used the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.